rhysmoggs/ms1-bakes-by-noemie/README.md

 ### Further Testing

+-   Testing was prodominantley made using Google Chrome's own developer tools and 'Inspect Mode', although testing was done sporadically on alternative browsers with each major adddition to the website e.g. new content or responsive changes via keyframes.
 -   The Website was tested on Google Chrome, Mozilla Firefox, Microsoft Edge and Opera browsers.
 -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.

--   A large amount of testing was done to ensure that all pages were linking correctly.
--   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+-   I had feedback throughout from Noémie herself, who gave guidance and a critical eye throughout.

 ### Known Bugs

--   On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.
-    -   A white gap can be seen to the right of the footer and navigation bar as a result.
--   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.
+-   The navbar menu links are slightly off-center, although the navbar is responsive and moves with the width of the screen.
+-   There is some slight scaling issues when ______

 ## Deployment